habedi/chilli/README.md

 // A function for our command to execute fn greet(ctx: chilli.CommandContext) !void {
-    // getFlag is type-safe and panics on type mismatch const name = ctx.getFlag("name", []const u8);
+    const name = ctx.getFlag("name", []const u8);
     const excitement = ctx.getFlag("excitement", u32);